BetMGM Masters betting offers: US Masters promos for 2024

 The US Masters is one of the most popular events for sports bettors and, as such, the best betting sites in the UK attempt to outdo each other with their Masters betting offers.

-The first golf major of the year is usually a wide-open affair, giving punters the chance to back big-priced players in the Masters odds as they hope for large returns.
+The first golf major looks to be a wide-open affair this year, giving punters the chance to back big-priced players in the Masters odds as they hope for large returns.

 This is where bookmaker offers and promos come in handy, with free bets, price boosts and extra places being just some of the offers available.